pauldeen79/TemplateFramework/README.md

 }
 ```

 Then, in your template, call the Render method on the TemplateEngine instance.
-(TemplateEngine property)
+(Engine property)
 As context, create a child context using the CreateChildContext method on the TemplateContext instance.
 (Context property)

 There is also an integration test in the TemplateFramework.TemplateProviders.ChildTemplateProvider test project to demonstrate this.